 Selling a Property?

-At our first meeting we will give you an estimated value for your home, and a commission rate for both sole agency and multiple agency.
+You know how great your home is, but when you sell your property, you have to convince someone else.
+At our first meeting, we will give you an estimated value for your home, and a commission rate for both sole agency and multiple agencies.

 This efficient and complimentary service takes home sellers through to completion.
 We will communicate with you through all tiers of the chain on your behalf.